-The total OPEB liability of \$510,324 was measured as of May 17, 2018, and was determined by an actuarial valuation as of June 30, 2017.
+The total OPEB liability of \$555,340 was measured as of May 17, 2018, with rollforward to the next valuation date.
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2017.

 Actuarial assumptions and other inputs.
 The total OPEB liability in the actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: